tsenst/RLOFLib/RLOFSample/Readme.md

 # Example Application
-This small sample project demonstrates the application of the RLOF interface.
-It shows how to estimate a dense optical flow field.
+This small sample project demonstrates the application of the RLOF interface for computing a dense optical flow field.
+The demo loads two images, which can be passed by the input arguments or are the Ernstreuter images in the doc folder, computes the dense optical flow field and write the results as color coded image to Flow.png.

 The sample project can be build with cmake-gui (from Version 2.7).
 Please set the following options:
  - LIBRLOF_INCLUDE -> directing to the include directory containing the files RLOF_Flow.h and RLOF_Parameter.h
  - LIBRLOF_PATH 	-> directing to the lib directory containing libRLOF_X lib files